cneill/jsonstruct/README.md

 * When an array of JSON objects is detected, any keys that are provided in some objects but not others will get the `,omitempty` flag
-* All numbers will be treated as `float64` - this is how Go interprets all JSON numbers
+* Tries to detect `float64` and `int64`, but there's a bug where floats like `1.0` will be treated as ints (floats like `1.2` will be correctly detected as such)
 * When the same field is detected in multiple objects in a JSON array with different value types, the Go type will be `*json.RawMessage`, which will contain the raw bytes of the field to allow for different types
-* Defaults to a string type when JSON `null` is provided
+* Defaults to a `*json.RawMessage` type when:
+    * JSON `null` is provided
+    * There are multiple types in e.g. an array
+    * There is an empty array
+* Can take input from either files passed in as CLI args or STDIN.
+Can take a stream of objects / arrays of objects.

 ## TODO